pip-services/pip-services-docs/content/en/golang/messaging/queues/message_queue.md

 #### CheckOpen
 Checks if the queue has been opened.
-Raise an exception if queue wasn't opened or *null* otherwise
+Raise an exception if queue wasn't opened or *nil* otherwise

 > (c [*MessageQueue]()) CheckOpen(correlationId string) error